Eczema can affect many areas of your life, including your job. That’s especially true if yours is severe or appears on your hands.

 Steer Clear of Triggers

 If you’re not familiar with what brings on your eczema, talk to your doctor.
-She may even test you to find out if you have allergies that cause your eczema.
+They may even test you to find out if you have allergies that cause your eczema.

 Common eczema triggers include: